XiaosuTong/Spaloess/README.md

 `gpn` is the linearly interpolation to calculate project derivative on north side of edge, here two derivative values used, `g0(2)` and `g0(2)`, are respective to orthogonal direction.
 That is why derivatives are interpolated linearly.

+### Updates of Fortran Code ###
+As we mentioned above, the real computation engine of locally weighted regression fitting is carried out in `ehg127` which is called by function `ehg136` and `ehg139` First we update the `ehg127` to including distance type as an input argument, then the distance will be calculated differently.

 ### Blending Interpolation ###
 In order to understand the blending, first thing we can have a look at is the bilinearly blending on the unit